What Teachers Need to Keep in Mind Before Moving into an Administrative Job

 Whether you need a formal supervisor for training or an informal mentor, a principal in your district may be willing to help.
 Your current district is also a good place to observe before embarking on a move to administration: What is it really like to be a school administrator, and would you enjoy doing it?

 You’ll need to research the requirements for administrators in your area, but many times teachers need additional coursework to move into administration.
 Consider earning a Master of Education in Administration or Educational Leadership or a Doctorate of Education in Administrative Leadership to advance as a leader.

-Often, Samuelson said, teachers who want to move into administration take evening classes while continuing to teach.
+Often, teachers who want to move into administration take evening classes or online classes while continuing to teach.
 At some point, they may also need to do administrative work under the supervision of a principal.

 Do your homework

-There may also be people in district jobs who don’t interact as directly with teachers, such as those who handle finances and facilities.
+There may also be people in district jobs who don’t interact directly with teachers, such as those who handle finances and facilities.
 These may be less common jobs for teachers to move into, but you may find them appealing once you learn about them.
 As Samuelson says, “It’s about finding your niche.”